siggy/bbox/docs/README.md

 Reading and playing back audio files in Go turned out to be more work than in JavaScript.
 I eventually found a pair of excellent Go libraries, [youpy's go-wav](https://github.com/youpy/go-wav) for reading wavs, and [gordonklaus' Go bindings](https://github.com/gordonklaus/portaudio) for [PortAudio](http://portaudio.com/) for outputting sound.

 I found an awesome collection of high quality drum samples at [99sounds.org](http://99sounds.org/drum-samples/).
-It's free for download, but throw them a donation if you appreciate their work.
+It's free for download.
+Throw them a donation if you appreciate their work.
 I found their 808 beats to be just want I needed.
 I reached out to confirm they were OK with me using their samples in a public art project, [Tomislav](https://twitter.com/bpblog) replied a few hours later with full support.

 ## Back to the project

 With a working prototype in Go, I returned to thinking about building a physical drum machine.
-[Burning Man](https://burningman.org/) seemed like a reasonable destination for a project like this, and provided a concrete deadline for added motivation.
+[Burning Man 2017](https://burningman.org/) provided a concrete deadline for added motivation.

 I began brainstorming a structure with my good friend [@yet](https://twitter.com/yet), who pointed out that a long, flat structure like the one used by Nine Inch Nails would not fare well in the gale-force winds of the Black Rock Desert.
 He suggested wrapping the drum machine into the shape of a phone booth, as a more compact structure would be much easier to build, transport, and support.

 ### Addressable LEDs

 As the physical form continued to coalesce, I knew I'd need buttons to enable beats, and LEDs to provide feedback.
 I began researching addressable LEDs.
 Like Go, this was another domain where I was looking for a personal project to enable learning more about.
 Arduino seemed to be the platform of choice for working with LEDs.
-I was not very familiar with Arduino or Raspberry Pi.
-I recalled a conversation I had with my friend [Nick](https://github.com/hebnern), who had integrated an Arduino into [The Krawler](https://www.facebook.com/thekrawler/)'s fire poofers.
-He mentioned the lack of library support being a pain point that would not exist on a Pi, since it's basically just a Linux computer.
-I opted to build the project around a Pi for this very reason, though aware that I was going a bit against the grain for an addressable LED project.
+I opted to build the project around a Pi, aware that I was going a bit against the grain for an addressable LED project.

 Fortunately the amazing folks at [Adafruit](https://www.adafruit.com/) had a tutorial on [controlling NeoPixel LEDs with a Raspberry Pi](https://learn.adafruit.com/neopixels-on-raspberry-pi).
 Even more fortuitious, the library used in the tutorial, [jgarff's rpi_ws281x](https://github.com/jgarff/rpi_ws281x), came with a Go wrapper!